igraph/igraph/CONTRIBUTING.md

 <a name="features"></a>
 ## Feature requests

 Feature requests are always welcome.
-But take a moment to find out whether your idea fits with the scope and aims of the project.
+First, take a moment to find out whether your idea fits with the scope and aims of the project.
 Please provide as much detail and context as possible, and where possible, references to relevant literature.
 Having said that, implementing new features can be quite time consuming, and as such they might not be implemented quickly.
 In addition, the development team might decide not to implement a certain feature.
-It's up to you to make a case to convince the project's developers of the merits of this feature.
+It is up to you to make a case to convince the project's developers of the merits of this feature.

 <a name="pull-requests"></a>